pankil25/Dueling-DQN-and-Monte-Carlo-REINFORCE-algorithm/README.md

 ## Training Dueling DQN :
 To train the Dueling DQN agent on the CartPole-v1 environment:

-Set the number of seeds (n_seeds) and the number of episodes (n_episodes) to control the training duration.
+Set the number of seeds (n_seeds) and the number of episodes (n_episodes) to control the training duration.<br>
-For each seed, initialize the agent and environment.
+For each seed, initialize the agent and environment.<br>
-Train the agent using both update types (Type-1 and Type-2).
+Train the agent using both update types (Type-1 and Type-2).<br>
-Collect and store the scores for each seed and update type.
+Collect and store the scores for each seed and update type.<br>
-Results Visualization
+Results Visualization<br>
-The results are visualized using a plot showing the mean scores across episodes for both update types.
-The plot also includes error bands representing the standard deviation.
+The results are visualized using a plot showing the mean scores across episodes for both update types.<br>
+The plot also includes error bands representing the standard deviation.<br>

 # Results

 The results include:

-### Mean scores across episodes for both Type-1 and Type-2 updates.
+#### Mean scores across episodes for both Type-1 and Type-2 updates.
-### Standard deviation of scores across episodes.
+#### Standard deviation of scores across episodes.
-### Moving averages of the scores to smooth out the learning curves.<br>
+#### Moving averages of the scores to smooth out the learning curves.<br>

 The results are visualized using Matplotlib, showing the performance of the Dueling DQN agent over time for both update strategies.